 A video house’s expertise can fall under any number of arenas: company explainers, thought leadership, company or product launches, testimonials, recruitment, lifestyle, event coverage, social media, live broadcasting, etc. And obviously a sizzle-reel is a compilation of many such individual stories.
 But it’s important that the sizzle reel should tell a story within itself as well.
 A content marketer should be able to watch the sizzle reel and have a good understanding of the video house’s service offerings as well as the expertise they can bring to the table.

-If you’re a content marketer who plans to produce engaging and compelling video in 2016, we’d love to brainstorm your ideas.
-What types of video do you intend to create in 2016?
-Check our Studio-C by Matter 2016 Video Services Sizzle Reel:
+If you’re a content marketer who plans to produce engaging and compelling video, we’d love to brainstorm your ideas.
+What types of video do you intend to create?
+Check our Agency Reel: